AviatrixSystems/Docs/HowTos/security_bulletin_article.rst

 Critical

 **Description**
-An unused API file does not require a valid session ID for access.
+An API file does not require a valid session and allows for updates of account email addresses.

 **Impact**
 Access to unauthorized files